gparlakov/scuri/README.md

 -   **classTemplate** - a location of a custom class template to be used.
 Here's a [gist](https://gist.github.com/gparlakov/f299011829e229c9d37cf0cb38506d97) of starter template that explains what properties are available to the class template
     -   starter [https://gist.github.com/gparlakov/f299011829e229c9d37cf0cb38506d97](https://gist.github.com/gparlakov/f299011829e229c9d37cf0cb38506d97)
     -   issue with a specific example [link](https://github.com/gparlakov/scuri/issues/32#issuecomment-946332209)
+-   **functionTemplate** - a location of a custom function template to be used.
+Here's a [gist](https://gist.github.com/gparlakov/0b9b94f8140687bb3b1db1772503bd0d) of a starter template that shows what properties are available to the function template

 ## 🐱‍💻 Troubleshooting